dart-backend/angel/README.md

 ## Examples and Documentation

-Visit the [documentation](https://angel3-docs.dukefirehawk.com/) for dozens of guides and resources, including video tutorials, to get up and running as quickly as possible with Angel.
+Visit the [documentation](https://angel3-docs.dukefirehawk.com/) for dozens of guides and resources, including video tutorials, to get up and running as quickly as possible with Angel3 framework.

 Examples and complete projects can be found [here](https://github.com/dukefirehawk/angel3-examples).